Clicksco/Front-End/2014/July/july-16th.md

-## Wednesday 16th July - Weekly Minutes
+# Weekly Minutes - Week 1 - Wednesday 16th July 2014

+**Attendees**
+- Ben Cooper
+- Lewis Morris
+- Steven Roberts

-### Front End Standards
+## Front End Standards

 - Move solely to Github Pages and move away from hosting internally.
 James Mills mentioned having an internal setup for docs.clicksco.com and then we could set up a deployment hook.
-Needs more discussion. **Review next week** **UPDATE 23rd July - docs.clicksco.com seems like the desired approach.
+Needs more discussion. **Review next week** **UPDATE - docs.clicksco.com seems like the desired approach.
 Currently reviewing MD to static site generators**
-- Look into a new documentation engine. **Assigned to Ben Cooper**
+- Look into a new documentation engine. **Assigned to BC - UPDATE - Irrelevant as organisation have agreed upon on docs.clicksco.com**

-### Front End Induction Document
+## Front End Induction Document

-- Give access to everyone on the front end team **Assigned to Ben Cooper** **UPDATE 23rd July - Give all + Graham M access**
+- Give access to everyone on the front end team **Assigned to BC** **UPDATE - Access given to team and Graham M**

-### Viaduct
+## Viaduct

-- Get admin access, need to speak to Jon Park **Assigned to Ben Cooper** **UPDATE 23rd July - Done**
+- Get admin access, need to speak to Jon Park **Assigned to BC** **UPDATE - Implemented**

-### Front End Team Process
+## Front End Team Process

 - Our Ethos - Performance, Automation, Testing, Architecture.
 This is the mentality we will take moving forward and new projects will reflect these principles.